-Fig-1: Kidney of goat
+fig-1: Kidney of goat

-Fig-2: LS of Kidney of goat
+fig-2: LS of Kidney of goat

-1. Kidneys
+Kidneys

-In Human beings there is a pair of bean shaped, reddish brown structures in the abdominal cavity attached to dorsal body wall (Fig-3) one on either side of the back bone.
-These are kidneys.
+In Human being there are a pair of bean shaped, reddish brown structures in the abdominal cavity attached to dorsal body wall (fig-3) one on either side of the back bone.
 The right kidney is placed slightly lower than the left kidney.
 Think why it is so?